 The absence of arches, girders, and roof tiles suggests that roofs were thatched, with wooden ceiling beams supporting a thick bed of straw or reeds, which protected the beams from dampness and was itself covered with packed mud for insulation.

-Many of the houses had cavities hollowed out underneath them.
+Many of the houses had primitive cellars – cavities hollowed out underneath them.
 These were used to store grain or as water tanks.
-Many dwellings were built around caves used for living space – which underscores the humble status of the little village.
+Many dwellings were built around caves used for living space – which underscores the humble status of this little village.

 Without a modern social security system to fall back on, the families of these unemployed men were in a serious situation.

-The gospels show evidence of social dislocation and political unrest.
-Jesus’ arrest, trial and execution took place in a climate of political instability and economic uncertainty.
+Mary and Jesus were living in a period of social dislocation and political unrest.
+Jesus’ arrest, trial and execution took place against this background.

 For more information on the lives of women in the Bible, go to